B.A. in Environmental Design

 Admission to the Environmental Design Program

 Admission to the first year of the Environmental Design Program is open.
+Students in the first year of the program will be assigned a major code of Pre-Environmental Design.
 At the end of the spring semester of the first year of the Environmental Design Program, students will undergo a substantive portfolio review to assess their preparedness for the subsequent three years of the Bachelor of Arts in Environmental Design degree program.
 All portfolio reviews will be undertaken by the Second Year Admissions Committee.
 Total enrollment in the program shall be limited by the teaching resources and space capacities of the School of Architecture.
+Upon successful formal admission to the 2nd year of the program a student's major code will be changed to Environmental Design.

-To continue into the second year of the environmental design program first year Environmental Design students must:
+To continue into the second year of the environmental design program first year Pre-Environmental Design students must:

 - Be in good scholastic standing with a cumulative GPA of 2.7 or higher.